MilanKalkenings/small_machine_learning_projects/README.md

 ![vary_lambda](https://github.com/MilanKalkenings/small_machine_learning_projects/assets/70267800/75c0e4dd-c9c9-484f-8135-8d86b0fc305e)

 # Multiple Instance Learning
-- weakly supervised method: data instances come in bags, only the labels of few instances are known
+- weakly supervised method:
+    - data instances come in bags
+    - only the labels of few instances are known
+    - predictions are made on bag level
-- classification: if a bag contains a "2", the bag is of positive class, else of negative class
+- binary classification: bag is of positive class, if it contains a "2", else bag is of negative class
 - attention pooling can be used to learn focusing on informative instances
 ![pos](https://github.com/MilanKalkenings/small_machine_learning_projects/assets/70267800/27151a89-dda6-4a8f-9e8c-ad3c155b38d3)